Home / Blog / Can you book a flight for someone else

 Policies Vary By Airline

-Therefore, it will be wise that before proceeding in any booking process for another traveler, you should seek information about the policies from the airline’s website or the customer service department when contacted.
-This helps you avoid creating an awkward situation like cancelation, charges or additional troubles when the other person arrives to catch their flight.
-You can directly question the service provider for any additional requirements that may be required to verify any individual’s identity, change of name or anything else that may be required to use someone else’s name on the ticket that you are planning to buy.
+Therefore, it will be wise that before proceeding with any booking process for another traveler, you should seek information about the policies from the airline's website or the customer service department when contacted.
+This helps you avoid creating an awkward situation like cancelation, charges, or additional troubles when the other person arrives to catch their flight.
+You can directly question the service provider for any additional requirements that may be required to verify any individual's identity, change of name, or anything else that may be required to use someone else's name on the ticket that you are planning to buy.

 The Reasons Why Airlines Want to Confirm Identities

 There are indeed legitimate reasons often linked to security measures that international airlines have for assessing who can be booked or added to the list of passengers for any flight.
-Identifying people’s identity is very important especially in the countries that require people to provide identification before flying.
-That is true, airlines need to know the identity of the persons flying on each of their flights and particularly in international flights.
+Identifying people's identity is very important, especially in countries that require people to provide identification before flying.
+That is true; airlines need to know the identity of the persons flying on each of their flights, particularly on international flights.
 They also have age constraints that are set depending on the age of the would-be traveler, rules for unaccompanied underage persons, and others.

-In this way, airlines can ensure that no one on the no fly list is on a flight, identify security risks, check ages for under 18 years travel, and update traveller information in their database.
-It is a good thinking from the airline business point of view because this may take a few more steps sometimes when you book for others.
+In this way, airlines can ensure that no one on the no-fly list is on a flight, identify security risks, check ages for under-18 travel, and update traveler information in their database.
+It is good thinking from the airline business point of view because this may take a few more steps sometimes when you book for others.

 If Booking for Others is allowed